gatlinnewhouse/reedquest/content/posts/2013-02-21-you-have-a-package-at-reed-mail-services-an-interview-with-ben-lund.md

 ---
 title: 'You Have a Package at Reed Mail Services: An Interview with Ben Lund'
 authors:
-  - "Isabel Meigs"
+- Isabel Meigs
 type: post
-date: 2013-02-21T10:06:50+00:00
+date: 2013-02-21 10:06:50 +0000
-excerpt: "Every time a student receives cookies from home, a book from Amazon, or new shoes, they receive an email from a mysterious man who spells his name with no capital letters.
+excerpt: Every time a student receives cookies from home, a book from Amazon, or new shoes, they receive an email from a mysterious man who spells his name with no capital letters.
 Who is the man of mystery working in the GCC's basement?
 Why the cummings-esque lack of capitalization?
 Can the Postal Service help you convey a coconut across the country?
-Staff reporter Isabel Meigs found out in in this slightly edited and condensed interview."
+Staff reporter Isabel Meigs found out in in this slightly edited and condensed interview.
-url: /2013/02/21/you-have-a-package-at-reed-mail-services-an-interview-with-ben-lund/
+url: "/2013/02/21/you-have-a-package-at-reed-mail-services-an-interview-with-ben-lund/"
 categories:
 - Features
 - Top Stories

 ---
 [<img class="aligncenter size-full wp-image-2091" alt="Ben Lund" src="https://i2.wp.com/www.reedquest.org/wp-content/uploads/2013/02/DSC_0120-1_web.jpg?resize=770%2C513" data-recalc-dims="1" />][1]__